Public entertainment licence

 We may impose conditions on the licence including conditions restricting the use of the premises to a specified kind or kinds of entertainment or recreation; limiting the number of persons to be admitted to the premises; fixing the days and times when the premises may be open for entertainment or recreation.

-You will require to have in place a policy of public liability insurance for the operation of the entertainment licence.
+You are required to have in place a policy of public liability insurance for the operation of the entertainment licence.
 The minimum level accepted by us is £5 million.
 Very large events may require £10 million.
 Fairgrounds require £10 million and should also ensure that they have public liability insurance through the Showmen's Guild.

 You will require to submit a health and safety risk assessment along with layout plans (drawn to a suitable scale) with your application.

 Fairground operators must lodge the electrical inspection certificates for all relevant fairground rides with their application.
 Conditions for Circuses and Fairs can be viewed at PEL – Circuses and Fairs – Conditions (PDF 28KB).